Welcome to your private Farmer Portal! This portal will help you sell and distribute your products through the MendoLake Food Hub.

 Packaging & Label Requirements

-USED BOX POLICY: Used boxes must be lined with a clean plastic liner.
-Used boxes must be handled and stored according to food safety practices outlined in the Approved Source Certification required from all growers.
-Using muddy, dirty, broken, or damaged boxes will result in your produce being rejected for sale by the Food Hub.
+USED BOX POLICY: Used produce boxes must be lined with a clean plastic liner.
+Used produce boxes must be handled and stored according to food safety practices outlined in the Approved Source Certification required from all growers.
+Using the incorrect type of box, muddy, dirty, broken, or damaged boxes will result in your produce being rejected for sale by the Food Hub.

 Make sure that the label is secure and legible.
 The Food Hub website generates labels automatically which will print on stickers.
 To print labels: